hamishwillee/markdown_link_checker_sc/README.md

 # How does it work?

 The way this works:
-- Specify the directory and it will searc h below that for all markdown/html files.
+- Specify the directory and it will search below that for all markdown/html files.
 - It loads each file, and:
   - parses for markdown and html style links for both page and image links.
   - parses headings and builds list of anchors in the page (as per vuepress) for those headings (poorly tested code)